Opened 14 years ago

 Milestone: libc-0.6.6

-comment:6 Changed 6 years ago by dmik
+comment:6 by dmik, 6 years ago

 Note that there is also another related problem: calling DosQueryPathInfo(FIL_QUERYEASIZE) on a file which is open will fail with ERROR_SHARING_VIOLATION (32) on any file system, not only HPFS386.
 This breaks the following code which is perfectly valid on Linux: